zoton2/Twitch-Team-Hosting-Bot/README.md

 - `nonPreferredGameHostLength` *(defaults to 30)*: The number in minutes you want non-preferred games to be hosted for.
 This does nothing if you have no preffered games.
 - `hostTrainMessage` *(defaults to nothing)*: A string which will be printed in the hosted channel's chat after a successful host.
 You can use the `{viewers}` wildcard, which will be replaced with the amount of viewers the channel was hosted for.
 If this string isn't set, nothing will be printed.
 - `autoStart` *(defaults to `true`)*: Whether or not the bot will start hosting people as soon as the application is started.
-- `admins` *(defaults to an empty array, needed for whispers)*: An array of people who will be able to use the bots main commands (the broadcast or the bot account itself will always be able to use these commands).
+- `admins` *(defaults to an empty array, needed for whispers)*: An array of people who will be able to use the bots admin commands (the broadcast or the bot account itself will always be able to use these commands).
 - `modsAreAdmins` *(defaults to `false`)*: Whether or not mods in the main channel will also be able to use the admin commands.
 - `debug` *(defaults to `false`)*: Whether the console will print debug messages from the tmi.js connections or not.